British Columbia Electric Railway: Vancouver Electric Street Railway and Lighting Company (1889 - 1895)

 In 1888, the Vancouver Street Railway company formed and was authorized by Vancouver City Council to construct and operate streetcars.
 The company began construction on the preliminary lines, which were planned to be horse-drawn.
 Pressure from city council and the public convinced the company to go with electric rail instead.
-The decision was announced on August 9, 1889, only six days before the system was set to launch, resulting in a ten month service delay.
-The electricity to power the system was generated at a local steam power plant beside the car barn.
+The decision was announced on August 9, 1889, only six days before the system was set to launch, resulting in a ten-month service delay.
+When the decision was made, existing streetcars were equipped with motors so they could run on electricity.
+The system's initial line was ready to handle streetcars on August 15, 1889, but it wasn't until June of the next year that streetcars would begin to operate.
+Prior to making the decision, a large horse stable was constructed on the south of False Creek.
+The horses had been purchased and arrived, and the stables stayed in place for nearly fifty years.
+The electricity to power the system was generated at a steam power plant beside the company's car barn.